Notification of concentrations in Costa Rica

-The Commission will approve concentrations whose purpose or effect does not include:
+The Commission will approve concentrations whose purpose or effect does not include the following:

-If it is determined that the concentration has any of the foregoing purposes or effects, in order to approve it the Commission must assess the following:
+If it is determined that the concentration has any of the foregoing purposes or effects, to approve it the Commission must assess the following:

-The Commission can impose one or several of the following conditions for the authorisation of a merger, in order to reduce or offset potential anticompetitive effects:
+The Commission can impose one or several of the following conditions for the authorisation of a merger, to reduce or offset potential anticompetitive effects:

 Recently, the Telecommunications Superintendency (SUTEL), which is the competent authority to authorise mergers in the telecommunications sector, rejected a merger between two companies.
-That specific case may serve to determine some of the issues or topics to which this authority pays more attention.
-However, it must be noted that SUTEL is an entity independent from COPROCOM, so its views and precedents do not represent COPROCOM’s vision or interpretation of the law.
+This specific case may serve to determine some of the issues or topics to which this authority pays more attention.
+However, SUTEL is an entity independent from COPROCOM, so its views and precedents do not represent COPROCOM’s vision or interpretation of the law.

-Purchases of assets, stock or shares made temporarily for the purpose of resale do not need not be notified.
+Purchases of assets, stocks or shares made temporarily for the purpose of resale do not need not be notified.
 This exception applies only if the following conditions are met:

-• resale is made within one year from their purchase;
+- resale is made within one year of their purchase;

 However, if there is even the slightest chance that any of the mentioned conditions may not be fulfilled, the notification of the transaction is highly recommended.